eltimn/web-marketing/src/pages/what-we-do.md

 ---
+layout: layouts/whatwedo.njk
+permalink: /what-we-do/index.html
-title: 'What we do'
+title: What we do
-subtitle: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do.'
-permalink: '/what-we-do/index.html'
-imageUrl: '/images/svg/whatwedo.svg'
-layout: 'layouts/whatwedo.njk'
-featuredText: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut.'
+featuredText: "Apply creative thinking and machine learning to large volume trade data so that asset managers can better understand the behavior of portfolio managers. "
 firstIpbTitle: Client Considerations
 firstIpbText: How do my PMs contribute to my overall client management model?
   How are PMs influenced by factors we don’t currently model or understand (peers, market vol, asset flows, etc.)?
 If there is a baseline, can you warn me when a PM is changing behavior?
 Now that I have seen what I wasn’t aware of, can you show me these other things?
-firstIpbImageUrl: '/images/svg/client-considerations.svg'
+firstIpbImageUrl: /images/svg/client-considerations.svg
 secondIpbTitle: A Path Forward
 secondIpbText: Architecture that is designed for collaboration on trade data, leveraging ML, real-world experience, and modern cloud-native tools.
-secondIpbImageUrl: '/images/svg/path-forward.svg'
+secondIpbImageUrl: /images/svg/path-forward.svg
-linkBarLink: '/get-in-touch/index.html'
-textBarText: 'Now you know what we do, find out more'
+textBarText: Now you know what we do, find out more
+linkBarLink: /get-in-touch/index.html
-linkBarImageUrl: '/images/svg/get-in-touch.svg'
+linkBarImageUrl: /images/svg/get-in-touch.svg
+imageUrl: /images/svg/whatwedo.svg
+subtitle: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do.
 ---
 Apply creative thinking and machine learning to large volume trade data so that asset managers can better understand the behavior of portfolio managers.